evoliptic/certificates_coll/README.md

 - finish readme
 - implement the real rsa generation ------> ok but have to check for ending
 - verify the ca certificate generation
-- implement all options: output name, ca-key (en cours)
+- implement all options: demo,
 - go a bit more user friendly
 - review possibly deprecated methods
+- check for creating directories
+- calculate numbers of cer start template
+- comment code